Anansi Boys (TV series): Development

 In 2014, it was reported a BBC television miniseries of Anansi Boys was in the works.
 It would be made by Red Production Company with Gaiman as executive producer.
 The project did not come into fruition, and elements of it were instead incorporated into the Starz adaptation of American Gods.

 In May 2020, it was reported that a miniseries adaptation was in development by Endor Productions for Amazon Prime Video.
 It is a standalone story and not a spin off of American Gods.
 In July 2021, it was announced Amazon had given the production a series order of 6 episodes.
 Amazon Studios, The Black Corporation, and Endor Productions are attached to the project; Red Production Company has on stayed to co-produce as well.

 Gaiman is the series' showrunner and executive producer.
 Douglas Mackinnon previously served as co-showrunner, but left the project in November 2022.
 Gaiman is writing the series with Lenny Henry, who is also executive producing.
 (Henry previously read the audiobook of the novel Anansi Boys.)
 Arvind Ethan David, Kara Smith, and Racheal Ofori complete the writers' room.
 Other executive producers include Hanelle Culpepper, Hilary Bevan Jones of Endor, and Richard Fee of Red.

 Casting

-The same month as the greenlight, it was revealed Delroy Lindo would star as Mr. Nancy.
-In September, it was announced Malachi Kirby would star as both of Mr. Nancy's sons, Fat Charlie and Spider.
+The same month as the greenlight, it was revealed Delroy Lindo would star as Mr Nancy.
+In September, it was announced Malachi Kirby would star as both of Mr Nancy's sons, Fat Charlie and Spider.
 Amarah-Jae St. Aubyn and Grace Saif were cast as the female leads Rosie Noah and Daisy Day respectively, as revealed in December.

-Casting additions in March 2022 saw Fiona Shaw, CCH Pounder, Jason Watkins, L. Scott Caldwell, Joy Richardson, and Lachele Carl round out the cast.
+Casting additions in March 2022 saw Fiona Shaw, CCH Pounder, Jason Watkins, L. Scott Caldwell, Joy Richardson, and Lachele Carl.
 In April 2022, it was announced Whoopi Goldberg, Hakeem Kae-Kazim, Emmanuel Ighodaro, Cecilia Noble, Ayanna Witter-Johnson and Don Gilet had also joined the cast.